troycomi/snakemake-training/4_cluster/README.md

             '-jar /usr/local/share/trimmomatic-0.39-0/trimmomatic.jar '
             'PE '
             '-threads {threads} '
+    # ...
 ```
 Threads is special because it also has implications for local execution.
 By
 default, snakemake will try to use all cores on a machine for running rules.
-You can constrain that with the -c option.
-If my machine has 4 cores, snakemake
+You can constrain that with the -c or -j option.
+If my machine has 4 cores,
-will run as many jobs as possible until all 4 cores are used.
-While I could
+snakemake will run as many jobs as possible until all 4 cores are used.
+While
-sort 4 bams at once (each with one thread) I could only perform one trim at a
+I could sort 4 bams at once (each with one thread) I could only perform one
-time.
-If I specify only 2 cores, trim will still run, but now `{threads}` has
+trim at a time.
+If I specify only 2 cores, trim will still run, but now
-the value of 2, which is passed to trimmomatic.
+`{threads}` has the value of 2, which is passed to trimmomatic.

 If you are mostly concerned with cluster execution, just think of threads as
 how you specify the number of cpus for a job.
 Threads will default to 1.